PaperMC/Folia/REGION_LOGIC.md

 and no region state is modified, and the sections are added to this 1 region.

-Merge logic needs to occur when there are more than 1 region in the set X. From the set X, a region x is selected that is not ticking.
+Merge logic needs to occur when there is more than 1 region in the set X. From the set X, a region x is selected that is not ticking.
 If no such x exists, then a region x is created.
 Every region section created is added to the set x, as it is the section that is known